Bennycwai/AQM_test/README.md

 Below is a plot of a dimension reduction visualisation technique called "t-distributed stochastic neighbor embedding" applied on student grades of a numerical analysis course at Simon Fraser University.
 Different colors were used to represent various segregation of grades achieved in the course, and also highlights the natural clusters formed.
 R is currently being used to prepare data and run analysis.
 ![](MD_files/figure-html/4colors_rtsne30.png)

-## Previous projects:

-- Optimisation of food truck locations in downtown, Vancouver.
+- Optimization of food truck locations in downtown, Vancouver.

 This 4 month project during my undergraduate degree was to find optimal locations for food trucks based on maximizing accessibility for pedestrains as well as to minimize conflicts with brick-and-mortar restaurants.
 Below is a map showing the results of the non-linear mixed integer model, with various colors representing different food types that the food trucks provide.